Kaviarasu510/Software-Testing-Laboratory/EXP5.md

 ### AIM:
-Write a python program to check the number is Armstrong number or not and inspect for failures.
+Write a python program for Binary Search and inspect for failures.

 ### Algorithm: